github/docs/content/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-codeql-query-suites.md

 ## Saving a query suite

-Save your query suite in a file with a `.qls` extension and add it to a CodeQL pack.
+Save your query suite in a file with a `.qls` extension and add it to a {% data variables.product.prodname_codeql %}
+pack.
 For more information, see "[AUTOTITLE](/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs#custom-codeql-packs)."

 ## Specifying well-known query suites